Umair-Awans/Random-Hadith/README.md

-# 📚 Random Hadith Fetcher
+# 🕌  Hadith Viewer — A Simple Way to Read the Words of the Prophet ﷺ
 *A Multithreaded Python Tool with Clean Output*

-A simple yet powerful Python script that fetches random Hadiths from [HadithAPI](https://hadithapi.com/) using a **producer-consumer threading model**.
+A simple yet powerful Python script that retrieves random Hadiths from [HadithAPI](https://hadithapi.com/) using a **producer-consumer threading model**.
 The displayed Hadiths are well-formatted, and only valid (complete) ones are shown.

 ---

 ## ✨ Features

 - 🧵 **Multithreaded design**
-  Producer fetches Hadiths, Consumer displays them
+  Producer retrieves Hadiths, Consumer displays them
 - ✅ Only **complete Hadiths** are shown
   (Heading, Narrator, Text, Book, Chapter, and Status)
 - 📦 **Clean output** with headings